 Lacrosse is the Creator's game

-Neuroscience and Lacrosse - Experience Matters
+Brain Sciences and Lacrosse - Experience Matters

 Thanks Owlsee here for more if you have access: https://www.ncbi.nlm.nih.gov/pubmed/12015612

-Like every mention of lacrosse, its important to note its place in contemporary culture as a caricature of elite, east coast, overprivileged, private school, white, male culture - which is a stark contrast to its origins.
+Like every mention of lacrosse, its important to note its place in contemporary culture as a caricature of elite, east coast, overprivileged, private school, white, male culture - which is just such a bizarre contrast to its origins.
 I'm conflicted because I'm not sure if I would have been exposed to neuroscience otherwise.
 A significant admissions bump from the lacrosse coach separated me from swaths of applicants and got me into an elite college with a great neuroscience program that I was only starting to get interested in.
-Moreover, lacrosse has pushed me to think in new ways and has given me a rich bank of experiences I use to think about how our brains work every day at work.
+Lacrosse has pushed me, and continues to push me, to think in new ways.
+It has given me a rich bank of experiences I use to think about how our brains work every day at work.

 I hope I get to see this kid out at an open tournament some day.
 I bet even the zenmasters might even have something to learn from him.